How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 The owner’s salary is one frequent point of contention.
 It may not be an inappropriate add-back per se, but you will come across sellers who will try to add back the entire amount of their salary, which says that this is not an expense that the buyer will incur.

 Let’s imagine a scenario where a seller-owner is paying themselves $5,000 per month.
 The buyer should determine what each of their responsibilities is and what the going market rate would be to hire someone else to handle those responsibilities.
-If the overall cost to replace the seller-owner would be higher than the owner’s salary, then the true monthly value of their salary is not an add-back, It’s a replacement cost.
+If it would cost more to replace the seller-owner than their salary, then their salary cannot be considered an add-back.
+It should be regarded as a replacement cost instead.

 The buyer can use pay analytics software to defend the fair market value of the seller’s salary.

-Always be on the lookout for owner’s salaries and any other suspicious add-backs.
-They may be on the level, but they could also be hiding something and it falls on the buyer to do their due diligence at this phase of the acquisition in order to protect themself.
+Always look for owner’s salaries and any other suspicious add-backs.
+They may be on the level, but they could also be hiding something, and it falls on the buyer to do their due diligence at this phase of the acquisition to protect themself.

 Note: When entering any negotiation process with the seller, it’s integral to maintain a good rapport.
 If an item is going to affect the purchase price by less than $30,000 but is going to have an adverse effect on your relationship with the seller, then in most cases it’s probably best to let the issue go.